RDTK/documentation/source/getting_started/install.rst

       toolkit.volume: /tmp/
       toolkit.dir: ${toolkit.volume}/${distribution-name}

-   In the scope of this tutorial you can find the result of the build in in :file:`/tmp/build-generator-nightly`.
+   In the scope of this tutorial you can find the result of the build in :file:`/tmp/build-generator-nightly`.